 The University's full under 18 years policy is available at:

 Report a cause for concern

 For most students, University life is a rich and fulfilling experience; however for others, issues around their health, conduct and wellbeing may impact on their ability to study.
 Student support services at London Metropolitan University are accessible to all students and provide a wide range of pastoral care and support.
 However, there are times when intervention by staff or other students is required.
 The Cause for Concern reporting form should be used to report concerns such as health, wellbeing, conduct, safety or vulnerability which can affect a student’s academic engagement.

 As an apprenticeship student you have access to a wide range of pastoral care and support provided by the student support services at the University.

 As an apprentice the support you receive in the workplace through your workplace mentor is as crucial as that you receive through the university.
 If you have a wellbeing issue whilst you are at work you may be able to raise this with your mentor.
 If you feel that you are unable to raise concerns with your mentor you can still contact the university even if you are in your workplace.

-If you have a concern outside the opening hours of the university and your own working hours the wellbeing pages of the external support links, below, lead to organisations that may be able to help you outside of our normal operating hours.
+If you have a concern outside the opening hours of the university and your own working hours the links within the community support services section, below, lead to organisations that may be able to help you outside of our normal operating hours.